loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_RATINGS.md

 ## 2. What you need for this solution to work

-To start sending ratings from LoyJoy to ProCampaign you will need three things:
+To start sending ratings from LoyJoy to ProCampaign you will need two things:

  - You need to **define certain process variables in your chat flow**.
 You do this to collect the specific data inputs from our customers.
  - Add the **ProCampaign Process block** to your chatflow.
  - Your ProCampaign admin will provide you with an **API key for ProCampaign** that must be set up to allow the data transfer.

 ## 3. Set Variables in the LoyJoy Process Flow

 To build a chatbot which collects ratings and reviews from your customers, we have to add a `Questionnaire` process block to our chat flow.
 A `Questionnaire` should be used when user input is needed.
 In case your data is not influenced by the customers' input, you can add a `Variable` process block to your flow.
+Please add the **ProCampaign Process block** to your chatflow too.

   <p align="center">
     <img src="pro_campaign_integration/variable_process.png" alt="Ratings and review process block chatbot in LoyJoy" title="Ratings and review process block chatbot in LoyJoy" width="600" />